discmagnet/quality.start/README.md

  **3 2 -** |              | N = 1, T = 1 |
  **3 2 1** |              |              |

 In this particular example, we didn't have data for every state, so there will be a lot of blank spaces.
-This runs expectancy matrix was built off of only 8 plays, so it isn't very meaningful.
+This Runs Expectancy Matrix was built off of only 8 plays, so it isn't very meaningful.
 Over the course of an entire MLB regular season, there are over 100,000 plays that take place, more than enough to fill every possible base-out state with a meaningful run expectancy.

 |          | **0 Out**    | **1 Out**    | **2 Out**
 :---------:|:------------:|:------------:|:------------: